 Other Window Improvements In Automobiles

 Automobile windows have spawned entire industries.
-Child safety windows, which only allow a portion of the glass in the rear passenger doors to roll down, were created to prevent children from slipping out of moving cars’ windows.
+Child safety windows, which only allow a portion of the glass in the rear passenger doors to roll down, were create to prevent children from slipping out of moving cars’ windows.
 Most automobiles now have this function on the rear passenger window.

 From the days when windshields were optional on automobiles, auto glass has witnessed incredible advancements.
 Modern vehicle window glass is highly high-tech, including tints and UV filters to protect occupants and interiors.
 Side windows constructed of tempered glass that disintegrates into hundreds of little fragments rather than breaking into the hazardous shatterproof glass are becoming widespread.

 Consider how far the modest vehicle window has come the next time you press your finger on that handy little button to open the window and let in the breeze.
 Fortunately, we no longer live in the dark ages, and we no longer need to hand-crank our automobile windows.

 [Power windows installation]

 [Power Windows film]